 ” …May The Devil Take You is a scary film.
 Like we said, Tjahjanto builds tension via silence, and he plays that silence to the hilt.
 More than once we looked at the screen with a side glance because either someone was shown doing something ultra-disgusting (like in that hospital room “incident”) or we were in the middle of a silent period that we knew would be shattered by the presence of the demon priestess or someone she’s possessed.”
 Decider

 “This movie does win a lot of points with its effects.
 One particular scene was so brilliantly done that I was so damn impressed, I feel like recommending this movie to everyone.
-It was a certain face splitting scene done with rather simple – but very effective – practical effects […] The acting is pretty bad in a lot of scenes.
-At some points, it does get embarrassingly bad.
-And it’s not just because the actors tend to overact… a lot!”
+It was a certain face splitting scene done with rather simple – but very effective – practical effects […] The acting is pretty bad in a lot of scenes.”
 Heaven of Horror

 ” …a very entertaining package.
 There are some minor niggles, but nothing so big that you wouldn’t be able to get past them.
 It offers great gory action, eerie supernatural atmosphere and just good old check-your-brain-at-the-door kind of entertainment.”
 HNN